 From here, you’ll want to take the “Expresso Calsig” bus line.
 This will take you close to the park entrance, from which you you can walk.
 If it is your first time and your Spanish skills are poor, a taxi may be a better idea, as this isn’t a particularly well-known destination.

-You’ll want to arrive at the Rumipamba Waterfalls Trailhead.
+Your final destination is the Rumipamba Waterfalls Trailhead.
 The trails are well marketed, as are the climbing areas.
 If you’re walking, you’ll first pass the Hosteria El Cucayo on your right, then continue for a few minutes until where you turn left at a grouping of signs indicating the direction to the waterfalls.

 When you get to the trailhead, look for the signs marking the trail to Cascada Vilatuña.
 This will take you by the climbing.